Adithya-hv/DSA/Final/README.md

 ### Time Complexity

-The Time COmplexity of this program is O(Log(n)) de to the heapify down function as it traveses the tree.
+The Time Complexity of this program is O(Log(n)) due to the heapify down function as it traverses the tree.
 The height of a binary heap with n elements is O(Logn).

 ### Sample Output